-If you don’t fancy walking the whole 15km of the Tongariro River Trail (see above), a great alternative is a shorter loop from the State Highway 1 Tongariro River Bridge to the Major Jones Bridge, taking about 1 hour to complete.
+If you don’t fancy walking the whole 15km (9 miles) of the Tongariro River Trail (see above), a great alternative is a shorter loop from the State Highway 1 Tongariro River Bridge to the Major Jones Bridge, taking about 1 hour to complete.
 On the east side of the river, the trail ascends onto some high cliffs offering views across the Tongariro River and Turangi.

 Location: Start from the Tongariro River Bridge on State Highway 1.
 You can start the loop from either side of the bridge.
 The walk from the east side of the bridge will take you up to the lookout first.

 Delve into the dense beech forest of the Kaimanawa Forest Park on this mountain bike/walking trail near Turangi.
 The red beech provides another type of native forest to explore in the Turangi area, as well as harbouring native birds to see along the way.
 Be aware that there are a couple of stream crossings, one being up to knee-deep.
 They are easy enough to cross except for after heavy rain.

 Location: 23km (14 miles) from Turangi.
 Take State Highway 1 south and turn onto Tree Trunk Gorge Road where the track is signposted.